SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 ## 3D Secure 2.0

+When dealing with card payments, 3D Secure authentication of the cardholder is an essential topic.
+3D Secure 2.0 is an improved version of the old protocol, now allowing frictionless payments where transactions can be completed without input from the cardholder.
+Therefore, there are certain fields that should be included when implementing 3D Secure 2.0.
+These are listed below:
+*  `payment.riskIndicator`
+*  `payment.cardholder`
+*  `paymentorder.payer.email`
+*  `paymentorder.payer.msisdn`
+*  `paymentorder.payer.workPhoneNumber`
+*  `paymentorder.payer.homePhoneNumber`

 ## Updating Payment Menu

 When the contents of the shopping cart changes or anything else that affects